standardguy/insticator/README.md

 #### Build

-Build every time you change a file (during dev)
+Build every time you change a file (as during dev)

 ```
 yarn build